 Once a chigger starts the feeding process, it usually doesn’t start a meal on another person or animal.
 It simply dies.

 When a chigger attaches itself to your clothes, it can crawl around for a little while looking for a delicate piece of skin to start its meal.
-Once the larvae find the perfect spot, it uses its clamp-like jaws called chelicerae to pierce the skin.
+Once the larvae find the perfect spot, it uses its clamp-like jaws called chelicerae to pierce the skin and begin to form a feeding tube.
 The reason chigger bites itch so much is two-fold.
 First, many of us have an allergic reaction to the chigger’s saliva.
 In some people, that reaction is more severe and manifests as large sores and hives.
 However, most people simply see smaller red bumps.

 Chiggers Have No Chance With ABC